Top 15 Fibromyalgia Symptoms

 There are many different symptoms of Fibromyalgia, and it's not necessary to have every symptom listed below to have the syndrome.

-Fibromyalgia pain is widespread, felt in almost all body areas.
-It is often described as throbbing, aching, or dull pain, although it can also consist of intensely sharp pains.
-The pain is usually felt in the muscles and soft tissues of the body and will come and go in an irregular pattern.
+Muscles pain is the most characteristic symptom of Fibromyalgia.
+The pain is widespread; it's pain in almost all areas of the body.
+It's often described as throbbing, aching, or dull pain, although it can also be intense sharp pains.
+Fibromyalgia pain is usually felt in the muscles and soft tissue of the body and comes and goes with no specific pattern.

 Chronic pain in the muscles can be associated with tightness in the muscles and muscle spasms, and it's often what causes someone with Fibromyalgia to seek medical attention in the first place.